City-of-Helsinki/drupal-hdbt/README.md

 # HDBT-theme
 ## Introduction

 HDBT theme is a base theme for the City of Helsinki.
 It is based on the core theme stable9.
-The abbrevation comes from the words Helsinki Drupal Base Theme.
+The abbreviation comes from the words Helsinki Drupal Base Theme.
 Style follows the [BEM methodology](http://getbem.com/) and javascript is written as ES6.
 The JS and SCSS files are compiled and minified with webpack.

 ## Requirements

-This theme requires Drupal core >= 9.1.0.
+This theme requires Drupal core >= 10.5.

 Requirements for developing:
 - [NodeJS](https://nodejs.org/en/)